mozilla/global-sprint/_articles/site-hosts.md

 title: For Site Hosts
 ---

 **Site Hosts coordinate local, in-person work spaces for the Global Sprint, where contributors come together to work, network, and hang out.
-As Site Host, you'll also helps to promote the event within your local area.
+As Site Host, you'll also help to promote the event within your local area.
 This is a great chance to meet new people and strengthen your existing community!
 Your site can be small--welcoming just a handful of people-- or as large as you like.**

 By registering for the Sprint, Site Hosts understand and agree that any data they provide will be handled according to [Mozilla's Privacy Policy](https://www.mozilla.org/en-US/privacy/).